Chris Coleman (footballer): Hebei China Fortune

 On 10 June 2018, Coleman was appointed as the head coach of Chinese club Hebei China Fortune, as successor to Manuel Pellegrini, who left the side to return to the Premier League with West Ham United.
 The club had become notable during the year for completing the high-profile signing of Javier Mascherano from Spanish La Liga giants Barcelona.
 His side finished the 2018 Super League season in sixth position, two places and fourteen points adrift from qualification to the 2019 AFC Champions League.

 Coleman's side struggled to adapt in the 2019 league campaign, with the club sat in fifteenth place, in the relegation zone, following nine games.
-Having only won one game that league season, a 2–1 victory over Shanghai Greenland Shenhua, he was sacked on 15 May due to poor performance.
+Having only won one game that league season, a 2–1 victory over Shanghai Greenland Shenhua, he was dismissed on 15 May.

+Later career

+On 27 November 2024, Coleman was announced at OH Leuven.
+On 11 June 2025, he was sacked by OH Leuven.

 Personal life

 He is married to TV presenter Charlotte Jackson.
 They had a son at the end of 2014.
-Coleman's godson is Republic of Ireland international Ronan Curtis, who plays as a forward for AFC Wimbledon.
+Coleman's godson is Republic of Ireland international Ronan Curtis, who plays as a forward for Plymouth Argyle.

 In June 2010, Coleman worked as a commentator for ITV at the 2010 FIFA World Cup in South Africa.
 He has also worked as a commentator and pundit for Sky Sports.
 For Euro 2020, he worked for ESPN.

 On 20 October 2016 he was awarded the Freedom of the City of Swansea.
 Coleman was appointed Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to football.
 In 2017, he was awarded an honorary degree from his hometown's University of Swansea, and fellowships at both Bangor University and University of Wales Trinity Saint David.
 In July 2017, he endorsed the Welsh Government's project to double the number of speakers of Welsh by 2050.